The information in this article is up-to-date as of 7/27/17

 - Sensors connected to SmartThings will not report data to your Spruce web app account.

-- Please note that the battery levels for Gen 2 Sensors will report lower percentages in SmartThings due to voltage scaling differences with the new battery type in Gen 2.
+- Battery levels for Gen 2 Sensors will report lower percentages in SmartThings due to voltage scaling differences with the new battery type in Gen 2.